Madrid in Saint Lawrence County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Madrid Stone Bridge (a few steps from this marker); Dedicated in Honor and in Memory of the Brave Men and Women of Madrid (approx. 0.2 miles away); United Church of Madrid (approx. ¼ mile away); First Presbyterian Church of Dailey Ridge (approx. 3.3 miles away); Pulpwood Grinding Wheel In Memory of Those Who Made the Supreme Sacrifice (approx. 6.7 miles away); Sandstoner Park (approx. 8.3 miles away); Pulp Grinding Limestone Wheels (approx. 8.3 miles away).
 Touch for a list and map of all markers in Madrid.

 Categories. • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 9, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 171 times since then.
+This page has been viewed 176 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 9, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.